 (Pocket-lint) - Did you know there's such a thing as a true dark mode?
 Yeah, neither did we.
-But, it's a thing, and Twitter just rolled it out.
-Here's how to get it.
+But, it's a thing, and Twitter has it.

 How to turn on Twitter Lights out mode

-- Open up the Twitter iOS app (make sure it's up to date).
+- Open up the Twitter app (make sure it's up to date).

 - Go to Settings and Privacy in the menu.